 What to use: I now use straw, but have used shredded leaves and pine needles as well.
 (Pine needles will not make your soil acid.
-I used them for years at our other place and as with all organic matter they raised the ph of the soil.)
+I’ve used them for years and if anything they, as with all organic materials, will raise the pH more towards neutral rather than lower it.)

 What straw to use: Sometimes large bales of straw have parts that are matted together as one large clump.
 These pieces can be used for paths, a bed not in use, or in areas between perennial flowers.
 The straw suitable for mulching as I describe below is loose and pieces will easily separate.

-‘Sprinkle the straw’ – Obviously, you cannot throw piles of straw onto small seedlings.
-If you hold a handful of straw above the plants and shake the straw and let it fall onto the transplants and bed piece by piece the plants will not be damaged.
+‘Sprinkle the straw’ – Obviously, you cannot throw piles of straw onto small or tall seedlings.
+If you hold a handful of straw above the plants, shake the straw and let it fall onto the transplants piece by piece, the plants will not be damaged.
 In a few days all the straw will have worked its way to the base of plants like onions.
 And in the case of small seedlings, the cross hatching of straw will offer protection and the seedlings will work their way through the openings.

 Broad guidelines: In a very rainy year you need less mulch.
 In a year without much rain you need more.
 You won’t know what’s coming in the future of course, but if you have too much mulch in certain areas you can pull it back if need be.

-The more you mulch, the more you will get a feel for what is just the right amount for your situation.
+The more you mulch, the more you’ll get a feel for what is just the right amount for your situation.

 When to Mulch: Mulching after a rain is absolutely ideal, but if the weather doesn’t fit with your schedule — just get the job done.
 It pays big rewards as set forth in my post 10 Reasons to Mulch.

 Asparagus – Cover with mulch in fall to about a 4 inch depth.
-If you did not cover in fall or winter, cover now with 4 to 6 inches of mulch.
+If you don’t get the job cone then, do it in the spring.

 Beets or Radishes – After planting seed cover with straw at least 1/2 inch deep.
 As radishes germinate add more.